Meta Knight: A what-?

 Common enough that only examples that are played with should be listed.

-- Shadow Hearts series has a Running Gag that Roger Bacon pretends to join your party (complete with 'Naming screen') but never actually does it.
+- Shadow Hearts series has a Running Gag that "Odd Creature" (Roger Bacon) pretends to join your party (complete with "Naming screen") but never actually does it.
 The naming screen shows up in the later two games, even though you can't rename characters in either of them.

 - Chrono Cross's messages are personalized for each character's accent/verbal tic/gimmick.
 "Marcy, like, joined your party!"
 "ZOAH JOINED YOUR PARTY."
 "Greco tagged into your party!"
 "Razzly joined your party-hee!" "~Doc joined your party, dude!"
 "Grobyc-joined-your-party."